sathvik-sankruth/Data_Mining-CSE5334/README.md

 Term Frequency(TF)=Number of times the word occures in document / Total Number of words in document

-Inverse Document Frequency(idf)=Total Number of documents / Number of documents with the keyword
+Inverse Document Frequency(idf)=log( Total Number of documents / Number of documents with the keyword )

 TF_IDF=TF*IDF